 Create an account

 The first thing to do in FolderSync is create an account to use for syncing with cloud storage.
 You will be required to provide your login credentials, either directly in FolderSync or on the provider webpage for those using OAuth authentication.
-If you do not already have an account you can create one for free at the applicable vendor webiste, if you want to use SkyDrive, Dropbox, SugarSync, Google Drive, Ubuntu One, Box or Amazon S3 cloud storage.
+If you do not already have an account you can create one for free at the applicable vendor website, if you want to use SkyDrive, Dropbox, SugarSync, Google Drive, Ubuntu One, Box or Amazon S3 cloud storage.

 Select the [Account] option in the dropdown menu at the top.
 Then you will be presented with the Account window.